 Several years ago, the Oklahoma Health Care Authority predicted that 175,000 able-bodied adults would enroll in the state’s Medicaid expansion.
 That estimate has already risen to 270,000 people.

 And considering what the reality of expansion has looked like—and cost—in every other state, Oklahoma policymakers would do well to proceed with caution.

-In Illinois, the state predictedwould ever be eligible for Medicaid expansion, but by 2017, over were enrolled in the program.
+In Illinois, the state predicted 380,000 able-bodied adults would ever be eligible for Medicaid expansion, but by 2017, over 651,000 individuals were enrolled in the program.
 In Kentucky, cost overruns for Medicaid expansion totaled $1.8 billion in just the first 18 months of operation.
-Even in Alaska—a state with one-fifth the population Oklahoma— was nearly 52 percent higher than and cost overruns totaled nearly $200 million.
+Even in Alaska—a state with one-fifth the population Oklahoma—actual Medicaid expansion enrollment was nearly 52 percent higher than estimated projections and cost overruns totaled nearly $200 million.

 The three other states that have already attempted the “innovative” delivery model outlined in SB 605 have had similar—or worse—results.
 Massive cost overruns, premium increases, and decreasing insurance options led Iowa to completely end its plan after just 18 months.
 New Hampshire ended its plan last year after determining the model was twice as expensive as traditional Medicaid expansion, and Arkansas lawmakers are currently considering ending their plan for the very same reason—while also implementing commonsense welfare reforms to stop the bleeding and preserve resources for the truly needy.